HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)

-This information can also be printed to the debug-console using the `Reference` [console-command](#console-commands).

 > **NOTE:** The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
 Which is to say that all this is provided by **Larian**.
 I've just converted them into (human-readable) markdown.
 The reference sheets may seem incomplete, but it is what it is.
 So feel free to ask if you are still unsure about something.